 /boot.
 When you update the system regularly, it will install all the updates including kernel images but it wont remove an old kernels.

 After certain time you might have noticed that your

-/boot partition is running out of disk space which was occupied by lot of old/unused kernels which was kept it back there.
+/boot partition is running out of disk space which was occupied by lot of old/unused kernels which is kept it back there.